jacomago/bevy_experiments/roguelike/README.md

 ## short Description

-A dungeon crawler with proc gen levels, and fighting other aliens.
+A dungeon crawler with proc-gen levels, and fighting other aliens.

 ## Story